Literature reading list

 - Henry James: Finally finish Portrait of a Lady!
 Then more James, inc The Golden Bowl (Gorra, Portrait of a Novel)

 - Woolf: Mrs Dalloway.
 To the Lighthouse.
-The Waves
+The Waves, Jacob's Room

 - Joyce: